KaT0819/sample-amplify-sns/README.md

  Warning: you will not be able to edit these selections.
  How do you want users to be able to sign in?
 Username
  Do you want to configure advanced settings?
 No, I am done.

+# API追加
+?
+Please select from one of the below mentioned services: GraphQL ?
+Provide API name: BoyakiGql
+?
+Choose the default authorization type for the API Amazon Cognito User Pool
+Use a Cognito user pool configured as a part of this project.
+?
+Do you want to configure advanced settings for the GraphQL API No, I am done.
+?
+Do you have an annotated GraphQL schema?
+No
+?
+Choose a schema template: Single object with fields (e.g., “Todo” with ID, name, description)